kabeleh/EoM/README.md

 MontePython: https://brinckmann.github.io/montepython_public/

-# mathematica: Equations of Motion
+# mathematica
-Equations of Motion from a Lagrangian / an action
+Equations of Motion from a Lagrangian / an Action

 This rep contains mathematica files that use the xAct packages xPert and xPand to derive the equations of motion from a specified Lagrangian in a flat Friedmann-Lemaître-Robertson-Walker (FLRW) universe with a first order perturbation in a scalar-vector-tensor (SVT) decomposition.